SMARTlab-Purdue/SMART-TeleLoad/README.md

 ## Instruction tutorial
+SMART-TeleLoad was inititaly developed in Python 3.8 under a Linux environment (e.g., Ubuntu 20.04), so it many not wokr on any other operating systems.

-Before starting this program, your machine should have below python libaries to run the main GUI program:
+Before starting this program, your machine should have enabled cuDNN on OpenCV and below python libaries to run the main GUI program:

+* cv2
+* pandas
+* playsound
 * pylsl
-* panda
-* numpy
-*
+* PyQt5

 After installing the libaries, please